Dickcissel Night Flights | Home | Intro | Library | Publications

 To achieve this goal, a microphone must have a directional sensitivity pattern and be aimed at the sky.
 Because the device will be exposed to weather, it must be waterproof.
 Windproofing is also an important consideration.

 A microphone is a device that converts acoustic waves into electric waves.
 There are a number of techniques for accomplishing this but one of the most efficient is called the capacitor method.
 Two small charged plates are positioned very close to, but insulated from, each other.
 One of the plates is mounted so that it may be exposed to sound.
 This plate is designed mechanically to be very sensitive to small movements caused by the varying air pressure of incoming sound waves.
 As this plate moves, the electric charge it embodies also moves and this changing electric "field" motion is "sensed" and mirrored by the electric charge on the other plate.
 The result is an electronic signal that is essentially a reflection of the incoming acoustic signal.
-This signal can then be amplified and sent to an audio recording device or processed to extract information.
+This signal can then be amplified and sent to a listening system (speakers or headphones), and/or an audio recording device, and/or a computer running software to automatically extract and archive nocturnal flight calls.
+Except for some individual species with distinctive calls (e.g., Dickcissel), automatic recognition software seems to be always on the horizon.

 The device that converts acoustic waves to electric waves using the capacitor method is typically called a microphone element.
-The complete microphone then comes into being when a power supply and other electronics are added, and when specific housings are incorporated to modify the microphone element’s pick-up or sensitivity pattern.
+The complete microphone then comes into being when a power supply and other electronics are added, and when specific housings are incorporated to modify the microphone element’s pick-up or sensitivity pattern, shielding it from untargeted terrestrial sounds and wind.

 Microphone directionality is achieved by four means.
 Three of these methods involve using specific housings for the microphone element.
 Very simply, the first is the use of a parabolic reflector (dish) to focus (concentrate) incoming sound on the microphone element.
 The second is called a shotgun microphone.
 Here, the microphone element is placed within a tube that has equidistant slot openings on the sides.
 This results in producing sound wave interference inside the tube and wave cancellation of sounds arriving at the slots simultaneously, in other words, from 90 degrees right and left of wherever the microphone is aimed.
 In effect, this sound wave cancellation increases the relative sensitivity of the microphone in the direction that it is pointed.
 The third design is called a pressure-zone microphone (PZM).
 Here, the microphone element is placed very close to a rigid boundary.
 The incoming sound wave is received by the microphone element at almost the same time as its reflected wave from the boundary.
 The result is a doubling of sound pressure in the vicinity of the microphone element.
 The size of the rigid boundary determines the range of frequencies where the sound pressure is doubled.
 The boundary must be at least as broad as the wavelength of the sound to be doubled.
 Multiple boundaries can be used to increase the gain in sound pressure.
 An additional, but more complex method of achieving directionality is the use of a beam-forming microphone.
 Here, multiple microphone elements are positioned close together on a plane and the received signal of each element is processed mathematically and summed to determine the shape of the overall pickup pattern.